davidan1981/rubybreaker/README.md

 program.

-The primary goal of RubyBreaker is to assign a type signature to every method in designated modules and classes.
+The primary goal of RubyBreaker is to assign a type signature to every method in selected modules and classes.
 A type signature is written in the RubyBreaker Type Annotation Language which resembles the documentation style used in Ruby API Doc.
 Overall, this tool should help Ruby programmers document their code more rigorously and effectively.
-Currently, manual modification of the user program is required to run RubyBreaker, but this is kept minimal.

 To contribute to the project, visit RubyBreaker's [GitHub page](http://github.com/rockalizer/rubybreaker) and [RubyGems page](http://rubygems.org/gems/rubybreaker).
 RubyBreaker RDoc can be found in [here](rdoc/index.html).

-## Limitations
+Current limitations are:

-* Block argument cannot be auto-documented.
-(Inherent)
+* Auto-documentation of block arguments (inherent)
-* Manual modification (minimal) of code is required.
+* Parametric polymorphic types
-* Parametric polymorphic types are not supported.
+* RDoc or YARD support

 ## Requirements